ocollins/TennisUniverse/Project Statement.md

 lesson, or other service.

 Develop website for the ‘Tennis Universe’ Tennis and Fitness club.
 The site will contain comprehensive information about the club services.
-There will be an option to log in to the system for authorized persons and add/delete/update/view club members’ information.The system will allow Club members to log onto the site and book a court, or a lesson.The system will calculate monthly charges for each member.
+There will be an option to log in to the system for authorized persons and add/delete/update/view club members’ information.

+The system will allow Club members to log onto the site and book a court, or a lesson.The system will calculate monthly charges for each member.

 The system will generate a monthly Newsletter to all members that subscribed to receive it, and send it via email.

 ### Design
 * [Screen Design](DesignDocuments/Home.png)